 Green tea is rich in antioxidants.
-It relieves the inflammation caused by gout, reduces the swelling and contributes in fluid intake.
+It relieves the inflammation caused by gout, reduces the swelling and contributes to fluid intake.
 Make sure you take decaffeinated green teas.

 Read – Benefits of Matcha green tea

 How to reduce Uric Acid; Foods to Avoid

-Here is the list of foods that you need to avoid or restr’ict in order to reduce Uric acid from blood.
+Here is the list of foods that you need to avoid or restrict in order to reduce Uric acid from the blood.

 Reduce the intake of purine-rich food:

 Restrict caffeine and alcohol:

-Caffeine containing products like coffee, tea, aerated drinks, and alcohol increase uric acid in blood.
-Excretion of caffeine hinders the excretion of uric acid from the blood stream.
+Caffeine-containing products like coffee, tea, aerated drinks, and alcohol increase uric acid in the blood.
+Excretion of caffeine hinders the excretion of uric acid from the bloodstream.
 Thus restricting such foods helps reduce uric acid levels in the blood.

 Here is a detailed diet plan for gout and to reduce Uric acid levels in the blood.

-Now you know about How to reduce Uric acid from blood.
-The primary dietary goal for gout is to limit your intake of purine rich foods.
+Now you know about How to reduce Uric acid from the blood.
+The primary dietary goal for gout is to limit your intake of purine-rich foods.
 Perfect hydrated body with loads of antioxidants circulating in blood keeps uric acid in check.
 Taking care of small details in food intake and lifestyle keeps gout in control.